Flavorist: Flavorist societies

 In the United States, there is the Society of Flavor Chemists, which meets in New Jersey, Cincinnati, Chicago, and the West Coast 6 to 8 times a year.
 To be an apprentice flavorist in the society, one must pass an apprenticeship within a flavor house for five years.
 To be a certified member with voting rights, one must pass a seven-year program.
 Each level is verified by a written and oral test of the Membership Committee.
 As an alternative to training under a flavorist, rather than the above-mentioned cases, a 10-year independent option is available.
 At any given time there are approximately 400 certified and apprentice flavor chemists in the US.

 In the United Kingdom, a flavourist can join The British Society of Flavourists, which meets near the London area.
-To acquire membership, applicants must be sponsored by at least two voting members, shall not be under thirty years of age, and shall have been engaged as a creative flavourist for a period of at least ten years.
-To be an associate member, applicants must be either a full-time creative flavourist with at least four years' experience, a flavour application chemist, or a food technologist responsible for flavour blending, assessment, and evaluation for a period of at least five years, or a person of such standing in the flavour-producing or using industries as satisfies the Membership Committee that he/she is eligible for membership.
-An Associate Member must be proposed by two voting members.
-To be a student member, the applicant must be a new entrant to the flavour industry, not yet able to qualify as an Associate, and proposed by one voting member.
-To be an affiliate member, applicants must be Technical and Marketing Consultants, Commercial and Technical Managers having a direct relationship to the flavoring industry, and sponsored by three voting members.
+To acquire full membership, applicants must be sponsored by at least two voting members, shall not be under thirty years of age, and shall have been engaged as a creative flavourist for a period of at least ten years.
+To be an associate member, applicants must be either a full-time creative flavourist with at least four years' experience, a flavour application chemist, or a food technologist responsible for flavour blending, assessment, and evaluation for a period of at least five years, or a person of such standing in the flavour-producing or using industries as satisfies the Membership Committee that they are eligible for membership.
+An associate member must be proposed by two voting members.
+To be a student member, an applicant must be a new entrant to the flavour industry, not yet able to qualify as an Associate, and proposed by one voting member.
+To be an affiliate member, applicants must be Technical and Marketing Consultants or Commercial and Technical Managers having a direct relationship to the flavoring industry, and sponsored by three voting members.